Can market volumes reveal traders' rationality and a new risk premium?: Empirical finding and implications

 where $Q_t$, $t>0$, is a Brownian motion while $dQ_t$ is its differential;

-\item[$b)$] the ratio, $\mu_t^v/\sigma^v_t$ (i.e., drift-to-diffusion) of the volume process is a piecewise constant function of time.
+\item[$b)$] The ratio, $\mu^v/\sigma^v$ (i.e., drift-to-diffusion) of volume process is a piecewise constant function of time.

-\item[$c)$] The ratio $\mu_t^v/\sigma^v_t$ multiplied by $\sigma_t$ (i.e., the price volatility) is a piecewise constant function with respect to time, so implying the existence of a relationship between volume volatility and asset volatility; therefore, without loss of generality, we can rewrite the drift and the diffusion terms as follows: $\mu_t^v=\_t\psi_t$, $\sigma^v_t=\eta_t\sigma_t$.
+\item[$c)$] The ratio $\mu^v/\sigma^v$ multiplied by $\sigma$ (i.e., the price volatility) is a piecewise constant function with respect to time, so implying the existence of a relationship between volume volatility and asset volatility. {Therefore, without loss of generality, assuming the volume drift as a linear function of trading intensity,} we can rewrite the drift and the diffusion terms as follows: $\mu^v=\eta\psi$, $\sigma^v=\eta\sigma$.
 The dynamics of the volume looks like:

-\item[$d)$] The Brownian motions which define the asset and volume processes are correlated but with a weakly correlation.
+\item[$d)$] The Brownian motions which define the asset-price and volume processes are correlated but with a weakly correlation.
 That is, we have